nf-cmgg/germline/docs/output.md

 This page describes the output produced by the pipeline.

+The output directory has been structured in such a way that you can pass the same output directory to it for each pipeline run.
+The pipeline will add the files to that directory in a traceable way without overwriting already existing files.
+This makes it easy to store data, coming from multiple sequencing runs, in the same root directory.

 To explain the structure of the output directory, a simple example run consisting of two families is used.
 The first family (`family1`) is a family consisting of a trio (son, father and mother) and the second family (`family2`) consists of a single sample.

 ```bash